Chapter 9-4: The MLA-format Research Essay

 Thesis

-• Thesis: Consuming meat can have negative affects on the environment and human health.
+Thesis: Consuming meat can have negative effects on the environment and human health.

 Topic Sentence

-• Should be a full sentence that gives the reader an idea about what the paragraph will be about.
+A full sentence should give the reader an idea about what the paragraph will be about.

 Sources